aveshsri2005/install-jenkins-on-aws-ec2/README.md

 # Install Jenkins on AWS EC2 Instance

-## Launch Redhat Linux EC2 Instance
+## Launch a Linux EC2 Instance and configure security group.

 ## Update the installed packages